unmtransinfo/CausalKnowledgeTrace/furtherAnalysis/MnButterflyBiasREADME.md

 ## Overview

-This R script provides tools for identifying and addressing two common sources of bias in causal inference from observational data: butterfly bias and M-bias.
+This R script provides tools for identifying the roles of third-factor variables, e.g., confounders, colliders, mediators, precision variables, instrumental variables, in the graph and for addressing two common sources of bias in causal inference from observational data: butterfly bias and M-bias.
 The functions analyze directed acyclic graphs (DAGs) representing causal relationships and generate adjustment sets that avoid bias introduced by inappropriate conditioning.

 ## Dependencies
 ```r